N Choose K Calculator n=111, k=10 result

 Combinations

-A typical example of combinations is that we have 15 students and we have to choose three.
-How many will there be?
+A typical example: we have 15 students and need to choose 3.
+How many ways can this be done?

 Foundation of combinatorics in word problems